larcher/home-assistant-vera-api/README.md

 # home-assistant-vera-api
-A Vera Z-Wave controller Python library for use with Home-Assistant
+### Vera Z-Wave controller Python library

-## Notes
-This is for use with home-assistant
+This is for use with home-assistant but can also be used stand-alone.